Hearing loss is usually permanent, but you can protect your hearing by avoiding loud noise. Know the symptoms and when to get tested.

 A hearing aid is a small electronic device to help people hear better.
 Learn more about the different types of hearing aids and where and how to get hearing aids.

 Manage your health in your 60s

 If you are in your 60s, you should be aware of common conditions, their signs and symptoms, and how to prevent them to stay healthy.

 Have you felt light-headed, unsteady or weak recently?
-Read on for helpful advice about 'dizzy spells', causes of dizziness and what to do when feeling faint.
+Read on for causes and symptoms of dizziness.